Generalized, sublethal damage-based mathematical approach for improved modeling of clonogenic survival curve flattening upon hyperthermia, radiotherapy, and beyond: Methods

 \subsection{Multiparametric optimizations}

-We use non-linear least-square minimization provided by the python package \emph{lmfit}~\cite{NewSteAllIng2014} to fit the required parameters of each model, i.e., the radiosensitivities ($\alpha$, $\beta$) of the LQ-model, the advance and damage fixation rates ($r$ and $c$) of Jung's model, and the parameters ($r$, $c$, $q_{max}$ and $k$) of the Umodel (see Eqs. \ref{Srepairt} and \ref{tt1}).
-All values are adjusted using the Levenberg-Marquardt algorithm \cite{Levenberg,Marquardt} to fit the corresponding biological effect ($-\ln(S)$), experimentally obtained from the survival assays.
+We utilized the versatile non-linear least-square minimization of the python package lmfit~\cite{NewSteAllIng2014} to fit the necessary parameters of each model, i.e., the radiosensitivities ($\alpha$, $\beta$) of the LQ-model, the advance and damage fixation rates ($r$ and $c$) of Jung's model, and the parameters ($r$, $c$, $q_{max}$, and $k$) of the Umodel (see Eq.~(\ref{Srepairt})).
+All values were adjusted using the Levenberg-Marquardt algorithm~\cite{Levenberg,Marquardt} to fit the corresponding biological effect ($-\ln(S)$), experimentally obtained from the survival assays.
 The parameters are determined by minimizing the residuum $\epsilon$ of the biological effect